Flow tools

 Get Incident Collaboration Channels

 The Get Incident Collaboration Channels step lets you get information about collaboration channels for specific incidents, such as the names, URLs, details, and total number of collaboration channels associated with an incident.
-This allows you to see how incident resolvers are communicating, and send channel information to external systems or additional teams to engage them in the conversation.
+This allows you to see how incident resolvers are communicating and send channel information to external systems or additional teams to engage them in the conversation.

 ^ Back to top